jakakordez/cycling-stats/README.md

 # Cycling stats
 This is a simple tool for tracking cycling stats.
 You must insert data (distance, time, average speed, ...) from your cycling computer each month and then reset it.
-The app interface language is Slovenian, but I plan to add translations.
+Default app interface language is Slovenian, but you can switch to English as well.

 # Features
 * Storing/editing cycling computer data